 How to protect your recovery phrase?

-Your 24-word recovery phrase (sometimes called a mnemonic or seed phrase) is the key to your crypto accounts.
+Your 24-word recovery phrase (sometimes called a mnemonic or seed phrase) is the key to all your crypto accounts.

 Anyone gaining access to your recovery phrase can very easily clone your accounts on their own device (or software wallet) and spend your funds.